-- 1. Targeting Areas of Higher Distress (Question 24).
-The Applicant indicated that it will commit to providing at least 75% of its QLICIs in specified areas of severe distress and/or areas characterized by multiple indicia of distress.
-The Applicant also demonstrated that its strategy for locating and prioritizing QLICIs in highly distressed communities is highly likely to be effective. - 25.
-Community Development Outcomes (Question 25).
-For each outcome selected in Question 25, the Applicant demonstrated that its planned investments are likely to result in significant community outcomes that would clearly benefit Low-Income Persons and/or residents of LICs.
+- 1. Targeting Areas of Higher Distress (Question 25).
+The Applicant indicated that it will commit to providing at least 85% of its QLICIs in specified areas of severe distress and/or areas characterized by multiple indicia of distress.
+The Applicant also demonstrated that its strategy for locating and prioritizing QLICIs in highly distressed communities is highly likely to be effective. - 2.
+Community Development Outcomes (Question 26).
+For each outcome selected in Question 26, the Applicant demonstrated that its planned investments are likely to result in significant community outcomes that would clearly benefit Low-Income Persons and/or residents of LICs.
 All of the Applicant's projected community outcomes are quantified and supported by sound and clearly explained methods.
 The Applicant demonstrated that it validated the reasonableness of the quantified projections with metrics obtained from or informed by third party source(s), where required based on the outcomes selected.
 In addition, the Applicant demonstrated a strong track record of achieving outcomes similar in type and quantity to the projected outcomes. - 3.
-Tracking Community Outcomes (Question 25b).
+Tracking Community Outcomes (Question 26b).
 The Applicant described a thorough track record and robust methodology for tracking all projected community outcomes. - 4.
-Community Accountability and Involvement (Question 26).
+Community Accountability and Involvement (Question 27).
 The Applicant showed that proposed investments are supported by and beneficial to the communities it serves by outlining an effective process, including a significant role for LIC representatives on its Advisory and/or Governing Board, to ensure planned investments align with LIC priorities.
-The Applicant also demonstrated an extensive track record of project-specific community engagement in past investment decisions and how its proposed investments will contribute to broader (local, regional, or state-wide) community or economic development strategies or plans. - 5.
-Other Community Benefits (Question 27).
-The Applicant demonstrated a high likelihood that its proposed investments will result in additional non-NMTC related private investment in LICs beyond the initial NMTC investment, as supported by specific track record examples of financing catalytic projects that have spurred additional private investment.
+The Applicant also demonstrated an extensive track record of project-specific community engagement in past investment decisions and how its proposed investments will contribute to broader (local, regional, or state-wide) community or economic development strategies or plans.